-Sudan’s PM presents peace plan to the UNSC to end his country’s brutal war
+Sudan’s PM presents peace plan to UNSC as fighting rages

 - list 4 of 4‘We have nothing’: Endless pain for displaced civilians fleeing Sudan war

-The proposal would also see RSF forces, who have been engaged in fierce clashes with the Sudanese military since the conflict erupted in April 2023, being placed in camps and disarmed, a measure he said would be necessary for the truce to have any “chance for success”.
+The plan would also see RSF forces, who have been engaged in fierce clashes with the Sudanese army since April 2023, being placed in camps and disarmed – a measure, Idris said, would be necessary for the truce to have any “chance for success”.

-Idris also pledged to organise free elections following a transition period to allow for “inter-Sudanese dialogue”, and said the plans would also see RSF fighters not implicated in war crimes reintegrated into society.
+Idris, who was appointed by the army in May, also pledged to organise free elections following a transition period to allow for “inter-Sudanese dialogue”, and said the plan would also see RSF fighters not implicated in war crimes reintegrated into society.

 “It is not about winning a war,” he said.
 “It is about ending a cycle of violence that has failed Sudan for decades.”

-He appealed to the council’s 15 members to back the initiative, saying it could “mark the moment when Sudan steps back from the edge and the international community – you, you! – stood on the right side of history”.
+He appealed to the council’s 15 members to back the proposal, saying it could “mark the moment when Sudan steps back from the edge and the international community – you, you! – stood on the right side of history”.

+There was no immediate comment by the RSF, but it appeared highly unlikely the paramilitary group would support the proposal.

-As he addressed the UN, fighting has continued in Sudan, with the Sudanese army on Monday saying it had recaptured a town southwest of the city of al-Rahad in North Kordofan State.
+Idris’s address at the UNSC came as fighting continues in Sudan, with the Sudanese army on Monday saying it had recaptured a town southwest of the city of al-Rahad in North Kordofan State.

 In October, the RSF captured the city of el-Fasher in the western Darfur region, killing more than 1,500 people.
-Tens of thousands of people have been killed, and some 14 million displaced, by the war that erupted over a power struggle between the Sudanese Armed Forces (SAF) chief Abdel Fattah al-Burhan and the RSF chief Mohamed Hamdan “Hemedti” Dagalo.
+Tens of thousands of people have been killed, and some 14 million displaced, by the war that erupted over a power struggle between the Sudanese Armed Forces (SAF) chief Abdel Fattah al-Burhan and the RSF head Mohamed Hamdan “Hemedti” Dagalo.

 Quad backs truce proposal

-But US Ambassador Jeffrey Bartos presented a different proposal that focused on addressing the humanitarian crisis.
+But US Ambassador Jeffrey Bartos presented a different proposal at the UNSC that focused on addressing Sudan’s humanitarian crisis.

-He urged the Sudanese government and the RSF to accept an alternative plan for a humanitarian truce, pushed by the US and key mediators Saudi Arabia, Egypt and the United Arab Emirates – known as the Quad – as the path forward.
+He urged the Sudanese army and the RSF to accept an alternative plan for a humanitarian truce, pushed by the US and key mediators Saudi Arabia, Egypt and the United Arab Emirates – known as the Quad – as the path forward.

 “We urge both belligerents to accept this plan without preconditions immediately,” he said.